siemens/gencmpclient/doc/cmpClient-cli.md

     during TLS hostname validation.
     This may be a Common Name, a DNS name, or an IP address.

+## Debugging options

+- **-verbosity** _level_

+    Level of verbosity for logging, error output, etc.
+    0 = EMERG, 1 = ALERT, 2 = CRIT, 3 = ERR, 4 = WARN, 5 = NOTE,
+    6 = INFO, 7 = DEBUG, 8 = TRACE.
+    Defaults to 6 = INFO.
+    The levels DEBUG and TRACE are most useful for certificate status check issues.

 ## Certificate status checking options, for both CMP and TLS

 The following set of options determine various parameters of certificate revocation status checking to be performed by the client on setting up any TLS connection and on checking any signature-based protection of CMP messages received, but not when verifying newly enrolled certificates.

-Status checking is demanded if any of these options are used.
+Status checking is demanded if any of the status checking options are set.
+Then by default only the leaf certificates of a chain are checked, i.e., the certificates of CMP servers and of TLS servers (as far as TLS is used).
+The options **-check\_all** and **-check\_any** may be used to change the extent of the checks to futher elements in the CA chain of these certificates.

-For each certificate for which the status check is demanded the certification verification procedure will try to obtain the revocation status first via OCSP stapling if enabled, then from any locally available CRLs, then from any Online Certificate Status Protocol (OCSP) responders if enabled, and finally via any certificate distribution points (CDPs) if enabled.
+For each certificate for which the status check is demanded the certification verification procedure will try to obtain the revocation status first via OCSP stapling if enabled, then from any locally available CRLs, then from any Online Certificate Status Protocol (OCSP) responders if enabled, and finally from CRLs downloaded from certificate distribution points (CDPs) if enabled.
+With the **-ocsp\_last** option CDPs are tried before trying OCSP.
 Verification fails if no valid and current revocation status can be found or the status indicates that the certificate has been revoked.

 - **-check\_all**

-    Do certificate status checking not only for leaf certificates of a chain but for all (except root) certificates.
+    Check certificate status not only for leaf certificates of a chain but for all certificates (except root, i.e., self-issued certificates).

+- **-check\_any**

+    Check certificate status for those certificates (except root certificates) that contain a CDP or AIA entry or for which OCSP stapling for TLS is enabled.

 - **-crls** _URLs_